yusuf8ahmed/Wsimple/Readme.md

   <a id="makewithdrawal"></a>

   ### function make_withdrawal():
   make a withdrawal under this WealthSimple Trade account.
-  1.Where amount is the amount to withdraw
+  1.Where amount is the amount to withdraw.
-  2.Where currency is the currency need to be withdrawn(only CAD): autoset to "CAD" 3.Where bank_account_id is id of bank account where the money is going to be withdrawn from (can be found in get_bank_accounts function) if bank_account_id is not passed then it will pick the first result.
+  2.Where currency is the currency need to be withdrawn(only CAD): autoset to "CAD"
+  3.Where bank_account_id is id of bank account where the money is going to be withdrawn
+  from (can be found in get_bank_accounts function)
+  if bank_account_id is not passed then it will pick the first result.
-  4.Where account_id is id of the account that is withdrawing the money (can be found in get_account function). if account_id is not passed then it will pick the first result.
+  4.Where account_id is id of the account that is withdrawing the money (can be found in get_account function).
+If account_id is not passed then it will
+  pick the first result.

   [Back to top—>](#index)